RogerBaklund/Indentation/README.md

 A few methods for working with text indentation.

-    blocks($raw_lines)           -- Input multiline string or array of strings, returns array of blocks paired with line number reference indent($str,$size=2,$ws=' ') -- Add spaces at the start of each line, by default 2 unindent($str)               -- Remove indentation equally from all lines until at least one line starts at position 1 get_indents($str)            -- Get the number of leading WS characters for each line in a multiline string
+    blocks($lines)                 -- Input multiline string or array of strings, returns array of blocks paired with line number reference indent($lines,$size=2,$ws=' ') -- Add spaces at the start of each line, by default 2 unindent($lines)               -- Remove indentation equally from all lines until at least one line starts at position 1 get_indents($lines)            -- Get the number of leading WS characters for each line in a multiline string
-    set_indents($str,$arr,$append=false) -- Set individual indentation for each line
+    set_indents($lines,$arr,$append=false) -- Set individual indentation for each line

 Each method is described in more detail below.